Home » The Guide To Cheap Flights in Europe

 Low cost airlines usually do not offer loyalty programs such as Miles&More, or Flying Blue, etc., however, they do offer regular fare discounts.

-The best thing you can do to stay ahead of this fast changing world of flights and ticket prices is to actually subscribe to the newsletter of all these companies and download their apps, as these are the fastest and most preferred ways to get notified when a promotion is available.
+The best thing you can do to stay ahead of this fast changing world of flights and ticket prices is to actually subscribe to the newsletter of all these companies and download their apps.
+These are the fastest and most preferred ways to get notified when a promotion is available.

 Another reliable way is to use a flight aggregator site, like Momondo.com.
 I’ve touched upon this in my previous post (How to travel smart).